Palace Hotel (Heppner, Oregon): Fire

 On 4 July 1918, a fire "fanned by a high wind" began near the Palace Hotel that "swept clean" four and a half blocks of Heppner.
 The fire reportedly began in the rear of the Patterson barber shop next to the Palace Hotel.
 Twenty-five families were left homeless though no casualties were recorded.
 At the time of the event, a local newspaper credited Mrs. Wilkins as the "heroine of the occasion."
 Mrs. Wilkins was managing the hotel in her husband's absence and reportedly alerted all guests of the fire.
 The damage was estimated at $200,000.

-In the wake of the fire and a separate one a week prior, the Heppner Herald printed a scathing editorial whereupon it opined that "most any intelligent person, accustomed to the habits and methods of thinking in vogue with among the people of other live western towns would have been positive that the experience of a few weeks ago would have been all that was necessary to arouse Heppner to the need for immediate action in the way of getting some sort of fire protection."
+In the wake of the fire and a separate one week prior, the Heppner Herald printed a scathing editorial whereupon it opined that "most any intelligent person, accustomed to the habits and methods of thinking in vogue with among the people of other live western towns would have been positive that the experience of a few weeks ago was necessary to arouse Heppner to the need for immediate action in the way of getting some sort of fire protection."